-Downtown Charleston's historic fabric is one of the United States' most walkable and historic cities.
-The Charleston Downtown Plan: Achieving Balance Through Strategic Growth was the 1999 Downtown Master Plan.
-The Plan created a series of development tools to help the city manage its successful revitalization, while maintaining a high quality of life for its citizens.
-The plan laid a vision for guiding and directing growth, including visions for land use, streets, and redevelopment.
-The plan proposed a new organizational structure with the Charleston Downtown Partnership at the center of downtown development, connecting community, city, and business.
+Downtown Charleston's historic fabric is one of the United recommended in the 1999 Downtown Master Plan, the States' most walkable and historic cities.
+The Charleston Charleston Civic Design Center was created in 2001 to Downtown Plan: Achieving Balance Through Strategic elevate the dialogue of urban design within Charleston.
+Growth was the 1999 Downtown Master Plan.
+The Plan The Charleston Civic Design Center serves as a public created a series of development tools to help the city engagement venue, design workshop and charrette studio, manage its successful revitalization, while maintaining a high community event space, project gallery and information quality of life for its citizens.
+The plan laid a vision for guiding center for the general public about urban design and and directing growth, including visions for land use, streets, planning matters.
+This public-private partnership studio and redevelopment.
+The plan proposed a new organizational serves as a conduit for development and design ideas within structure with the Charleston Downtown Partnership at the the city and helps inform and guide downtown development, center of downtown development, connecting community, ensuring high-quality design outcomes. city, and business.